Eastha0526/Eastha0526/README.md

  <br/>

- 🔭Hello.
+🔭 Hello.
 I'm a data analyst who wants to change the world by finding hidden insights in data.
  <br/>
 🌱 I’m currently learning NLP and Recsys
 <br/>